Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Results

-Finally, using the data from runs~\texttt{W} and \texttt{S}, we compute $\taud$ at $2500\AA$ for $\MBH\in[10^4,10^{10}]\Msun$ and $\etaEdd\in[0.02,0.4]$ to examine its dependence on $\MBH$.
-The results are shown in Fig.~\ref{fig:tau2500_MBH}, and the difference of the calculated $\taud$ is minor between the two runs.
-The $\taud-\MBH$ scaling law varies when $\etaEdd$ is changed: At $\MBH\lesssim 10^6\Msun$, the scaling $\taud\propto\MBH$ is roughly independent of $\etaEdd$, while at larger $\MBH$, the dependence on $\etaEdd$ is stronger, introducing a weaker scaling between $\taud$ and $\MBH$ when $\etaEdd$ is small.
-At the latter $\MBH\gtrsim10^6\Msun$ mass range, the scaling $\taud\sim \MBH^{0.5}$ is in agreement with that of the radiation flux-averaged orbital time at a given wavelength \citep{Wolf+2024}.
-In Fig.~\ref{fig:tau2500_MBH}, over-plotted is the data from Fig.~1 of \cite{Burke+2021}, who showed that $\taud\propto\MBH^{0.38}$.
-In the range $\MBH\gtrsim 10^6\Msun$, our variability model reasonably well covers the data, whereas at lower $\MBH$ the scaling deviates.
-We provide a possible explanation relating to the dependence of dynamo properties on $\MBH$ and $\Mdot$ in Sec.~\ref{sec:conclusion}.
+Finally, we compute $\taud$ at $2500\text{\AA}$ for $\MBH\in[10^4,10^{10}]\Msun$ with $\etaEdd=0.02,0.4$.
+For each run, the light curve is binned using a time scale based on the SMBH mass, as \beq t_\text{bin}=10\text{ days}\times\left(\frac{\MBH}{10^8\Msun}\right)^{3/2}. \eeq In Figure~\ref{fig:tau2500_MBH}, we plot the two $\taud-\MBH$ relations with the chosen values of $\etaEdd$ in blue and red, respectively, along with the data from Figure~1 of \cite{Burke+2021} in gray data points with error bars.
+In our model, the $\taud-\MBH$ scaling law varies when $\etaEdd$ is changed: At $\MBH\lesssim 10^6\Msun$, the scaling $\taud\propto\MBH$ is roughly independent of $\etaEdd$, while at larger $\MBH$, the dependence on $\etaEdd$ is slightly stronger, introducing a weaker scaling between $\taud$ and $\MBH$ when $\etaEdd$ is small.
+In the $\MBH\gtrsim10^6\Msun$ mass range, the scaling $\taud\sim \MBH^{1/2}$ is in agreement with the flux-weighted average of the orbital time scale \citep{Wolf+2024}, and reasonably well covers the observational data given the uncertainties in $\etaEdd$, whereas at lower $\MBH$ the scaling deviates.
+The deviation could be due to an additional dependence of the dynamo properties on the SMBH mass or accretion rates, as explored in the next subsection.